Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: 1 (928) 282-4069 | Website | Hours: 9 am – 5 pm daily | Entrance: Free

 Constructed in the 1950s, this Catholic Chapel perches high up on a cliff face, seemingly embedded or emerging from the red rocks themselves.
-The church welcomes all visitors wanting to behold the architectural wonder, regardless of religious denomination, and has a small gift shop at the base.
+The Chapel of the Holy Cross welcomes all visitors wanting to behold the architectural wonder, regardless of religious denomination, and has a small gift shop at the base.

 Airport Mesa

-For some of the best views of Sedona, this hike is a must
+For some of the best views of Sedona, this hike is a must.

 Scenic view at the Airport Mesa loop trail